JonathanJTang/Pawfriends/README.md

 # Description of Pawfriends Features

-The features of our web appliction includes creating posts for your pet, viewing the toys post from other people and creating a trade post, and viewing a list of people for matchmaking pets and pet daycare and making a post for daycare/matchmaking.
+The features of our web application includes creating posts for your pet, viewing the toys post from other people and creating a trade post, and viewing a list of people for matchmaking pets and pet daycare and making a post for daycare/matchmaking.
 The main page shows the aggregate of features for the website.

 # User Journeys